WWE Tagged Classics: General information

 The sets are composed of two WWF/E events each, which were previously released on VHS.
 They contained no extras beyond the events (unless an extra was included in the original VHS release of the event, i.e. the original WrestleMania XIV DVD release includes a post-match press conference with Stone Cold Steve Austin and Mike Tyson) up until the release of King of the Ring 1999 & 2000, in which the King of the Ring 2000 disc contained the same extras that the original VHS release did.

 Most of the sets in the series are simply re-releases of commercial WWF video tapes; however, they are taken from master WWE source tapes of these releases.
 The same edits on the ex-WWF tapes (as different from the live broadcast PPV version of the event) are present on these sets.
 The series includes events such as Royal Rumble, WrestleMania, King of the Ring, SummerSlam and Survivor Series, as well as In Your House pay-per-views that began in 1995.
 There have also been releases of other shows such as One Night Only and UK Rampage 1991 as well as other original VHS titles.

 A limited amount of Tagged Classics were released in the United States, spanning the years 2003-2005 and in Canada; 2002-2005, these sets were not produced by Silver Vision.
+They included present WWE PPVs 'tagged' together.
+For example, Royal Rumble and No Way Out 2003.